Invoca/developer-docs/source/api_documentation/transactions_api/_custom_data_params.rst

   * - source
     - String
-    - One of: UserOverride, Api, Import, DynamicAttribution, LookupTable, Expression, Ivr, VirtualLine, AffiliateCampaign, AdvertiserCampaign, Affiliate, Advertiser, Network, Machine, Default, Syndicated
+    - One of: UserOverride, Api, Import, DynamicAttribution, LookupTable, Expression, Ivr, VirtualLine, AffiliateCampaign, AdvertiserCampaign, Affiliate, Advertiser, Network, AI, Default, Syndicated

   * - value
-    - Integer or String
+    - Boolean or String
-    - For data_type = Signal: 1 when true, 0 when false.
+    - For data_type = Signal: true, false or null.
 For all other data types it is the string value of the field.
 Category and Short Text are up to 255 characters.
 Long Text can be up to 10,000 characters.

 Example response: